imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/07-the-strongest-principle-of-the-blogs-growth-lies-in-the-human-choice-to-deploy-it.md

 #### Use Ubuntu 22.04

-You also may have noted that we are using ubuntu 22.04.
+You also may have noticed that we are using ubuntu 22.04.
 On August 9 2022 this version become [generally available](https://github.blog/changelog/2022-08-09-github-actions-ubuntu-22-04-is-now-generally-available-on-github-hosted-runners/).
 At the start I've used `runs-on: ubuntu-22.04` only in this workflow to check that everything works ok.
-After that I pushed PR which adds support for this ubuntu version to Hugo Setup https://github.com/peaceiris/actions-hugo/pull/603 and GitHub Pages Action https://github.com/peaceiris/actions-gh-pages/pull/776
+After that I pushed PRs which add support for this ubuntu version to GitHub Actions for Hugo https://github.com/peaceiris/actions-hugo/pull/603 and GitHub Pages Action https://github.com/peaceiris/actions-gh-pages/pull/776

 #### Final diff of changes